Synchronized Planarity with Applications to Constrained Planarity Problems: Introduction

 Our result impacts different planarity variants that have been studied previously.
 Before discussing them individually in the context of previous publications, we point out a common difficulty that has been a major barrier for all of them, and briefly sketch how we resolve it.

 Consider the following constraint on the rotation of a single vertex.
-Assume its incident edges are grouped and we only allow orders where no two groups alternate, i.e., if $e_1$ and $e_2$ are in one group and $e_3$ and $e_4$ are in a different group, then the subsequence $e_1, e_3, e_2, e_4$, its inverse, and all cyclic shifts are forbidden.
-Such restrictions have been called \emph{partition constraints} before~\cite{Blaesius2015}, and they naturally emerge at cut-vertices where each 2-connected component joined by the cut-vertex forms a group.
-A single partition constraint is not an issue by itself.
-It is, however, difficult to deal with when combined with further restrictions.
+Assume its incident edges are grouped and we only allow orders where no two groups alternate, that is, if $e_1,e_2$ are in one group and $e_3,e_4$ are in a different group, then the circular subsequence $e_1, e_3, e_2, e_4$ and its inverse are forbidden.
+Such restrictions have been called \emph{partition constraints} before~\cite{Blaesius2015}, and they naturally emerge at cut-vertices where each incident 2-connected component forms a group.
+A single partition constraint is not an issue by itself, but it becomes difficult to deal with in combination with further restrictions.
 This is why cut-vertices and disconnected clusters are a major obstacle for \sefe~\cite{Blaesius2017} and \cplan~\cite{Blaesius2015}, respectively.

-The same issues appear for \textsc{Synchronized Planarity}, when we have a cut-vertex $v$ that is involved in P-constraints, i.e., its rotation has to be synchronized with the rotation of a different vertex $u$.
+The same issues appear for \textsc{Synchronized Planarity}, when we have a cut-vertex $v$ that is involved in P-constraints, that is, its rotation has to be synchronized with the rotation of a different vertex $u$.
 We deal with these situations as follows, depending on whether $u$ is also a cut-vertex or not.
 If not, it is rather well understood which embedding choices impact the rotation of $u$ and we can propagate this from $u$ to $v$\punctuationfootnote{We can also do this if $v$ is not a cut-vertex.}.
 This breaks the synchronization of $u$ and $v$ down into the synchronization of smaller embedding choices.
-This kind of approach is a well-known technique that has been used before~\cite{Blaesius2011,Carsten2008}.
-In case $u$ is also a cut-vertex, we are forced to actually deal with the embedding choices emerging at cut-vertices.
-This is done by encapsulating the restrictions on the rotations of $u$ and $v$ that are caused by the fact that they are cut-vertices.
+This is a well-known technique that has been used before~\cite{Blaesius2011,Carsten2008}.
+If $u$ is also a cut-vertex, we are forced to actually deal with the embedding choices emerging at cut-vertices.
+This is done by ``encapsulating'' the restrictions on the rotations of $u$ and $v$ that are caused by the fact that they are cut-vertices.
 All additional restrictions coming from embedding choices in the 2-connected components are pushed away by introducing additional P-constraints.
 After this, the cut-vertices $u$ and $v$ have very simple structure, which can be resolved by essentially joining them together.
 This procedure is formally described in Section~\ref{sec:contract} and illustrated in Figures~\ref{fig:encapcut-p-matched} and~\ref{fig:contract-grid}.